-The specialization in Occupational Ergonomics and Safety, Plan A, is based on a multidisciplinary group of faculty and courses aimed at enhancing the workplace in terms of safety, process and product quality, and the quality of work life.
+The Master of Science in Environmental Health, Occupational Ergonomics and Safety Specialization, Plan A, is based on a multidisciplinary group of faculty and courses aimed at enhancing the workplace in terms of safety, process, and product quality, and the quality of work life.
 The foundation of the program is driven by the utilization of a systems approach in human-centered design and in the most current safety theories and practice.
-The program integrates a multidisciplinary approach from psychology, engineering, the health sciences and safety to better understand and optimize human well-being and overall system performance in the workplace.
+The program integrates a multidisciplinary approach from psychology, engineering, the health sciences, and safety to better understand and optimize human well-being and overall system performance in the workplace.

 Effective Fall 2019

 |ERHS 520||Environmental and Occupational Health Issues||3|